Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Higher Upfront Cost

 The most noticeable difference is the price.
-Stainless steel litter boxes usually cost more than standard plastic pans.
+Stainless steel models usually cost more than standard plastic pans.

 However, they often last much longer.
-While plastic litter boxes may need replacing once they begin to wear down, a stainless steel box can remain in good condition for years.
+While plastic boxes may need replacing once they begin to wear down, a metal box can stay in good condition for years.

 Fewer Design Options

-Plastic litter boxes come in almost every style imaginable — covered boxes, corner boxes, top-entry designs, and large high-sided models.
+Plastic litter boxes come in almost every style — covered, corner, top-entry, and high-sided designs.

 Stainless steel options are improving, but the variety is still smaller.
 Many models are simple open pans, which may not work as well for cats that kick litter or prefer more privacy.